uoftweb/constitution/README.md

 ## Purpose and Objective

-The purpose of the Web Development Club is the promotion of a positive academic and social environment for members to enhance their web development skills.
+The purpose of the Web Development Club is:

+> "To promote a positive academic and social environment for members to enhance their web development skills."

-The club aims to host seminars, development sessions, hackathons, entrepreneur social events, and professional company recruitment events to improve the development skills and future career opportunities for members and non-members of the uoft community.
+The club aims to host seminars, development sessions, hackathons, entrepreneur social events, and professional company recruitment events to improve the development skills and future career opportunities for members and non-members of the UofT community.

 ## Membership